DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-05-18-access-control-history.md

 In this document, ‘access management’ and ‘access control’ mean the permissions given training provider users and organisations to make decisions and see sensitive information.

 Our default setting is that all users with access to Manage teacher training applications can read all applications to courses at their provider organisations.
-Permissions aren’t needed for this.
+Permissions are not needed for this.

 For a short story of this, see our [show and tell slides](https://docs.google.com/presentation/d/12hs4Rqiw2argAST5lCVD7p4t3xTIrDenx8B0ttTQqZs)